Billotais/bilat.xyz/vita.md

 ## Collaborative GAN

 In a normal GAN architecture, once the model is trained, we only use the generator to create our final samples.
 Collaborative GAN is a technique where the discriminator is also used during the sampling phase, to hopefully get better results.
+Collaborative GAN is used only once the original training of the model is completly done.
+I will present here the modified version of this method, adapted from the original paper.

 There are two main part to this method :

 ### Collaborative sampling

+This step happens when you want to generate a sample, but also want to improve it using information provided by the discriminator.
+Since this happens after the training, we want to freeze the parameters of both the generator and the discriminator.

+Suppose we have an input sample, i.e. a low quality audio sample.
+We send it as an input to the generator, to generate an improved version.
+We then take the output, and give it to the discirminator.
+If the discriminator classifies it as "real" with a high enough confidence (in the code *0.5* is used, but higher values may be required for better results), we stop, as we consider our sample is good enough.
+However, if our sample is classified as "fake", we will try to improve it.
+This is illustrated here:

 ![Collaborative GAN]({{site.baseurl}}/img/vita/collab_gan.png)

+For this, we will look at the internal activations of the generator network, in particular the activations at one layer (we call it $x_l$). $x_l$ corresponds to the activation at the output of the l$l$th upsampling block of our generator.
+We then compute the gradiant of this tensor of activations relative to the loss of the discriminator, and then update the value of $x_l$ by gradiant descent.
+The values of $x_l$ are then once again propagated to the end of the network, which will give us a new sample.
+(Note that during this second pass with the modified $x_l$, the values provided by the skip connections come from the original propagation of x.

+Finally, we repeat this while our sample is not classified as "real" by the discriminator.
+We nevertheless stop after a maximum number of iterations to not spent to much time with problematic samples.

+To sum up :

+- Compute $y = G(x)$, a generated sample
+- Compute $p = D(y)$, the confidence of the sample being "real"
+- If $p<\nu$ :
+	- Compute the gradiant $\frac{d \mathcal{L}_D}{d x_l}, where $x_$$ is the internal activation at layer $l$ of the upsampling blocks.
+    - Update $x_l$ by gradiant descent, i.e. $x_l = x_l - \lambda \frac{d \mathcal{L}_D}{d x_l}$
+    - Do another forward pass $G(x)$, but when reaching layer $l$, replace the values by the new value of $x_l$.
+    - Continue the forward pass until we have a new generated sample.
+    - If it is still classified as "fake", and we have not reached the maximum number of iterations, repeat.
+- If $p>\nu$ : we have our sample, nothing else to do.

 <a name="conditional_gan_"></a>